pammikoundi/CSProject1/README.md

 Android tutorial from part one!
 Part 2--College Scheduler App Description!
 Elaborate on the app your team designed and developed and describe how the different screens and features respond to the proposed user needs.
 Video Demonstration: Include a demo video showcasing your app and its features.

+## 1/30/2024- Status Update KP

+User Page

+•Add User - ✅

+•Update User - Not possible- User is a primary key in the database.
+Not using unique id as primary.

+•Delete User -✅ Deleting User does not delete assosiated details yet.

+Class details

+•Date and Time - Working on it

+•Days of Week it repeats on - Have but could change to be better via inputs

+•Professor-✅

+•Class Section-✅

+•Location and Room Number-Implemented using text box can change if need be

+•Class details seperate from To-Do list-✅

+To-Do-List

+• List assignments-✅

+• Sorting assignments by Due Date - No sorting or UI for sorting

+• Sorting assignments by Class - No sorting or UI for sorting

+• Add Assignments/Delete Assignments/ Update Assignment details - ✅

+• Complete or Not Flag/ Move to another list - No Logic for moving and no UI for another list

+• Add Exam - No distinction between assignment and exam

+• Exam Details - No distinction between exam and assignment

+• Check button for each task - No UI For Check Button

+Optional

+• Push notifications
+• Users - ✅
+• Implement Database - ✅